Sega AM2: Merge into Sega and years since

 A major success for AM2 has been the Border Break franchise.
+The game was partly developed because the development team felt envious of the Virtua Fighter 5 team and wanted to develop a competitive game as well.
 The arcade release in 2009 was continuously updated, with releases Border Break Union in 2012, Border Break Scramble in 2015, and Border Break X in 2017—with a PlayStation 4 version released in 2018.
 In 2019, Border Break celebrated its 10th Anniversary.
 Other titles from AM2 to get long-term support in arcades are Quest of D, Sega Network Taisen Mahjong MJ, and Shining Force Cross.
+Hiroshi Kataoka likened the basic enjoyability of these network-based arcade games to those of an MMO, but collectible cards and a community differentiated these from the usually solitary MMO experience on PC.
+According to Sega Amusement International CEO Paul Williams, these types of core games are only possible in Japan due to Sega owning their own chains and being able to kickstart an online infrastructure.
 The latest effort, Soul Reverse, was born out of the desire to create a fantasy version of Border Break.
 It lasted a year, launching in 2018 with its network features shutting down in 2019.
-Hiroshi Kataoka likened the basic enjoyability of these network-based arcade games to those of an MMO, but collectible cards and a community differentiated these from the usually solitary MMO experience on PC.
-According to Sega Amusement International CEO Paul Williams, these type of core games are only possible in Japan due to Sega owning their own chains and being able to kickstart an online infrastructure.
-Currently successful running arcade games are KanColle Arcade, Fate/Grand Order Arcade as well as an updated version of Virtua Fighter 5, Virtua Fighter 5: Ultimate Showdown, co-developed with Ryu Ga Gotoku Studio.
+The game was not well received by the Japanese arcade player base.
+It took four years to produce.
+Currently running arcade games with AM2 staff working on them are KanColle Arcade, Fate/Grand Order Arcade as well as an updated version of Virtua Fighter 5, Virtua Fighter 5: Ultimate Showdown, co-developed with Ryu Ga Gotoku Studio.

+As of 2014, Hiroshi Kataoka was still in charge of AM2.
+Currently he is an executive for Sega supervising arcade engineers and the technology backend of games developed at the engineering division.